jadecobra/python_tdd_exercises/source/passing values.rst

         pass
     ```
-    the terminal still displays an [AttributeError](./AttributeError.rst) but with a different message
+    the terminal still displays an :doc:`AttributeError` but with a different message
 - we add a definition for an attribute called ``text`` to the ``Telephone`` class

 .. code-block:: python